Prakzter/DS-Projects/project_1/README.md

 ## Problem Statement
-Analyze trends in SAT & ACT data from 2017 - 2018 and make recommendations to increase participation in the most appropriate test in at least one state.
+Analyze trends in SAT & ACT data from 2017 & 2018 and make recommendations to increase participation in the SATs of one particular state

 <br>

 ## Executive Summary
-This study examines the state scores and other external data to determine the various factors that influence the participation rates across states.
+The new format for the SAT was released in March 2016.
+As part of College Board - the organization that administers the SAT - our team has tracked statewide participation to make recommendations where money should be best spent to improve SAT participation rates.
+This report uses the provided data and outside research to propose how College Board might work to increase the participation rate in the <b>state of Virginia</b>.

 <u>Here are some key findings:</u>

-1) A 100% participation rate can only be acheived by the state making either test mandatory and providing the necessary funding to make it affordable for students.
+1) A 100% participation rate can only be achieved by the state making either test mandatory and providing the necessary funding to make it affordable for students.
-    -  For example, Ohio state had made either ACT or SAT compulsory for high school students.
-This resulted both test participation rates to increase.
+* For example, Ohio state had made either ACT or SAT compulsory for high school students.
+This resulted both test participation rates to increase YOY.

 2) Overall SAT scores improved in year 2018 despite the higher participation rate comparing to previous year, while ACT score remains relatively stable.

-3) The cost of SAT test is relatively high comparing to ACT test which might affect which tests states would sponsor.
+3) Factors such as choosing to go to a neighbouring state influenced the preference between SAT and ACT.
+* For example, in South and North Carolina, even though they had 100 % ACT participation due to state funding, their SAT participation was above 50%, indicating that students were preparing to enrol in colleges in the upper East Coast

 <br>